By Craig Neil. This post includes affiliate links.

 Where is the Royal Yacht Britannia berthed?

 The Royal Yacht Britannia is berthed at Leith Port in Edinburgh, next to the Ocean Terminal shopping centre.
+Ocean Terminal is a 15-minute drive from Edinburgh city centre, and the Royal Yacht Britannia Visitor Centre is on the second floor.

-Address: Ocean Terminal, Leith, Edinburgh, EH6 6JJ
+Address: Ocean Terminal, Leith, Edinburgh, EH6 6JJ.

 Who owns Royal Yacht Britannia?